ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/events/2017-08-01-sms-lightning-talk.md

 published: true
 ---

-On August 1, Sonya Reynolds, Data Director for the [NY Civic Engagement Table](http://www.cvhaction.org/civic_engagement) and member of the steering committee of [Progressive Hacknight](//progressivehacknight.org), will lead a panel of organizers and progressive tech founders whose works are focused on engaging with communities and voters through SMS texting.
+On August 1, Sonya Reynolds, Data Director for the [NY Civic Engagement Table](http://www.cvhaction.org/civic_engagement) and member of the steering committee of [Progressive Hacknight](//progressivehacknight.org), will lead a panel of organizers and technologists whose works are focused on engaging with communities and voters through SMS texting.

+August 1 is going to be a doozy.
+Sonya Reynolds, Data Director of NY Civic Engagement Table, will lead a panel of organizers and technologists who have used SMS to engage, mobilize, and organize communities.
+This is the first of many lightning talks and we're excited to launch this series with you.
+Joining the panel are the following awesome people:

-Allie Monck and Joyce Li from the [NYC Council Public Technology](http://legistar.council.nyc.gov/DepartmentDetail.aspx?ID=8866&GUID=72EEA817-E6FF-4051-B853-BC1DAD04E8CC) office will talk about tech innovations made in our amazing city, and a representative from [RelayTxt](http://RelayTxt.com) – the amazing texting platform that helped the Labour Party gain seats in the UK by engaging voters by peer to peer texting – will also join us on August 1.
-Learn more about the event here.
+• Allie Monck and Joyce Li from the [NYC Council Public Technology](http://legistar.council.nyc.gov/DepartmentDetail.aspx?ID=8866&GUID=72EEA817-E6FF-4051-B853-BC1DAD04E8CC) office

+• Fryda Guedes - [Hispanic Federation](http://hispanicfederation.org/)’s Director of Immigration and Civic Engagement

+• Josh Cohen – will talk about his work on Hero, a digital platform used by BC NDP which helped them win the elections through volunteer engagement.

 We are currently confirming other speakers – will definitely keep you posted!
 If you have ideas on who should be at the lightning talks, would love to hear your thought at #pitch-zone or email us at [steering@proghacknight.org](mailto:steering@proghacknight.org).